 Let’s keep this really simple.
 The first thing you should declutter is cups.
 If you have never decluttered before and you are starting from scratch pick something easy.
 Most people I know have way too many cups, mugs, and liquid vessels.
-READ more to find out why I think it is best to start with cups, I promise there is a good reason.

 This is not a joke, although when I think about how many cups we use to have I literally laugh out loud to myself.

 When I first heard about decluttering and becoming more minimal I wanted to start right away.
 I thought I don’t have too much extra, but I can probably find a few things.
 So I headed into my kitchen and started opening cupboards.

 Turns out we had over 40 cups, not mugs and cups, but just cups!
 Only 4 of us live in our house so we each get 10 cups per day.

 So the first thing I decluttered was cups and I continued with my kitchen.
 I asked myself, “how many cups does a family of 4 need?”

 To start I decided to get rid of half of my cups, this way I had enough in case I had a party.
 Over time I realized something, we don’t have that many parties where cups are needed.

-My children have one kids cup each and I have my to go cup that I use everyday.
-I am thinking of investing in one more to go cup for my husband and getting rid of a few more cups because we literally never use them.
+My children have one kid’s cup each and I have a to-go cup that I use every day.
+I am thinking of investing in one more to-go cup for my husband and getting rid of a few more cups because we literally never use them.

-How Can Cups Change Something?
+How Can Decluttering Cups Really Change Something?

 You might be thinking who cares if you have a few extra cups, what does that matter?
 I will let you in on a little secret, decluttering cups allowed me to see I can easily live without them.

 In our house, my husband would always grab a new cup every time he wanted water, well now he can only do that a few times before he has to wash one.

 I have had so many comments where people tell me they are completely overwhelmed when it comes to decluttering.
 One reason is you might be focusing on the whole picture rather than one small area.

 Always start small and work your way up to larger decluttering projects.
 Every little bit counts.
 Question: How do you eat an elephant?
 Answer: One bite at a time.